The short answer

 Which should you buy?

-• Want the biggest battery and a moto-style ride, and don't mind derestricting: Talaria Sting R MX4.
+- Want the Sting's slightly larger battery and a moto-style ride, and don't mind derestricting: Talaria Sting R MX4.
 (Full review →)

 Not sure which fits your size, experience, and riding?
 Run the Find Your Ride configurator.